sweenerjoey/wedding/README.md

 # wedding
-Repository for the files associated with JoeyAndMegan.com, our wedding website designed by me and hosted through GitHub Pages.
+Repository for the files associated with JoeyAndMegan.com, our wedding website programmed and designed from scratch and hosted through GitHub Pages.